stavItlab/ScribeAPi/Data-Model-&-Tools-Config.md

 ### Pick One
 Pick One is a simple tool that presents two or more optional tasks.
 This is currently defined as a hash mapping keys (e.g. "history_sheet", "attestation") to sub-hashes with a single next_task key that indicates the task.
 It's unclear what label is used for the option. **[Proposed revision below]***
  * `options`: Array of hashes with following properties
-   * `label`: Friendly label of option (e.g. "This looks like a Casualty Form...", "This looks like an attestation..")
+   * `label`: String - Friendly label of option (e.g. "This looks like a Casualty Form...", "This looks like an attestation..")
-   * `task`: Key of TASK to jump to if user clicks this option
+   * `next_task`: String - Key of TASK to jump to if user clicks this option.
+(Alt names we've used include `leads_to`, `task`)

-### Pick Multiple **[proposed]**
-Like Pick One, but allows user to return to the picker after completing a given option so that other tools can be used.
-This is used anytime there are multiple tools that may be relevant for a document, but they're not mutually exclusive; Multiple tools may be applied.
+   * `number_of_rounds`: Enum "many", "one" - Default "one".
+Indicates how many iterations of choices user may make.
+If "many" user can return to the picker after completing an option so that other options can be pursued.
+"Many" should be used anytime there are multiple potentially relevant tools to apply, for example multiple entities to identify.

 ## Marking Tools
 Marking tools include various methods for identifying specific points and areas of images.
 They're defined in components/mark.